haiku/haiku/docs/develop/net/HowTo-Synchronize_with_NetBSD.md

 How to Merge Patches from NetBSD Trunk
 ============================================
-Using the NetBSD CVS is a pain, so instead, the preferred thing to do is to use [IIJ's Git mirror](https://github.com/IIJ-NetBSD/netbsd-src).
+Using the NetBSD CVS is a pain, so instead, the preferred thing to do is to use [the official Git mirror](https://github.com/NetBSD/src).
 The code here is in the tree at a few places:`inet` is at `lib/libc/inet`, irs is scattered across the tree, and `resolv` is at `lib/libc/resolv`.